Explore the Elegance of Nelson’s Historic Heritage at Melrose House

 Heart Rimu Timber

-Throughout its history, Melrose House has utilized heart rimu timber, a material prized for its striking beauty and versatility.
-The rich brown heartwood, occasionally with a yellowish hue, showcases fine, even texture that enhances the elegance of the interiors.
+Throughout its construction, Melrose House utilized heart Rimu timber, a native New Zealand wood renowned for its beauty and durability.
+Its rich brown heartwood, sometimes with a yellowish tint, offers a fine texture that elevates the elegance of the interiors.
+With a medium density, Rimu provides strength ideal for architectural features, ensuring the structure’s lasting appeal in Nelson.

 Design Elements

-Elegance defines the design elements of Melrose House, showcasing the classical Victorian style that architect John Scotland masterfully crafted.
-The sumptuous decor and abundant natural light create inviting interior aesthetics that reflect a rich history.
-Each room reveals original features, carefully preserved by the Melrose Society, adding to the house's charm and authenticity.
+Elegance defines the design elements of Melrose House, showcasing Victorian style through architect John Scotland’s vision.
+Sumptuous decor and abundant natural light create inviting interiors that reflect a storied past.
+Each room retains original features, preserved by the Melrose House Society, adding authenticity and charm to the visitor experience in Nelson.

 Ownership Timeline